-WORKS FROM SEPT.01, 2021 STOPPED AT THIS LEVEL
+/!\ WORKS FROM SEPT.01, 2021 STOPPED AT THIS LEVEL /!\

 3.2.4 Virtual engine speed for hybrid electric vehicle the other system than paragraph 3.2.3.

 Virtual engine speed for hybrid electric vehicles (series HEV)

 Hybrid electric vehicle may have been tested in Annex 3 partly or fully in electric condition.
 For evaluation according RD-ASEP, virtual engine speeds shall be defined due to independent from vehicle speed.
 And, if applicable corrected sound pressure levels, will have to be assigned to the cruise and the acceleration test.